Paralegal Resume Example

 You want your resume to show measurable results.
 For example, mention how you manage over 50 case files or draft dozens of legal documents each month.

 Don’t forget to tailor your resume for each job.
-Keywords from the job posting matter-a lot.
-This helps your application get noticed by both recruiters and applicant tracking systems.
+Keywords from the job posting matter—a lot.
+Pairing your resume with a strong cover letter helps your application get noticed by both recruiters and applicant tracking systems.

 A Litigation Paralegal resume template is a pre-formatted document designed to highlight skills, experience, and education specific to litigation support roles.
 It helps showcase your case management, research, and trial preparation abilities.